kusumandaru/amazon-chime-sdk-recording-demo/README.md

 3. Open the Amazon Chime SDK serverless demo application using the link which was obtained in the previous step in multiple tabs [in any web browser supported by the Amazon Chime SDK](https://docs.aws.amazon.com/chime/latest/dg/meetings-sdk.html#mtg-browsers) to simulate several participant joins.
 Optionally enable video or content sharing modalities for each participant in addition to audio.

     **NOTE:** This would be the `meetingURL` that would be used later for passing as a parameter to the `StartRecording` API.
 It would look something like this `https://abcdefghij.execute-api.us-east-1.amazonaws.com/Prod/?m=<meeting-id>`.
 See the screenshot below to see the URL highlighted in the red box.

+    `filename` that would be used later for passing as a optionam parameter to the `StartRecording` API.

     ![Serverless demo](https://github.com/aws-samples/amazon-chime-sdk-recording-demo/blob/master/resources/serverless-demo-app-meeting-url.png)